The Grand Tour

 Both Voyager each carry a sophisticated gold disc record (with a guarantee period of 1 million years) with messages from Earth, in sounds on one side and electronic images on the other.
 They are like bottles thrown to the sea, maybe not so much in the hope of being found by a superior interstellar civilization, but rather as a testimony that one day we were here, and we built these wonderful craft with the most elevated of our intentions.

 If you wish to share this article with others, you can establish an Internet link, but you cannot copy any part of this page.
 Copyright © 2000-2013.
 Reproduction prohibited.
 All rights reserved.

-Based on a lecture given at USP on 22 June 2000.
+Based on a lecture given at USP on 22 July 2000.
 An abridged version of this article was published in ABC Color on 17 September 2006.
-A slightly retouched version of this article, joined to many other related articles from this website making a compilation titled "Do you believe in UFOs?", is available for sale in electronic book format at http://www.amazon.com/dp/B00GF0REFI.
 Photograph: Even with the best telescopes, Neptune appears only as a small, blurry circle.
 Voyager 2 traveled for 12 years through the cold, black interplanetary space to obtain this fantastic photograph, which shows this distant planet as it really is.
 Credit: NASA / JPL-Caltech.